What's a U-PASS?

 Is the U-PASS part of ORCA?

-Smart cards contain an embedded microchip processor that communicates with card reader equipment.
-The card uses no-contact technology, so a user only needs to bring it within a few inches of a reader for it to work.
+Your Husky Card card uses the same no-contact technology, so if you have the U-PASS you only need to bring your card within a few inches of a reader for it to work.

 What’s the best way for me to get to UW Tacoma?